Robert Godwin Sr.: Facebook Killer Victim Promised Girlfriend He’ll Be Back For Lunch, Said ‘I Love You Girl’

 — Big D (@BigDRamey) April 18, 2017

 In the same interview, Angela Smith also described the love of her life as someone who “loved and respected” her despite their age difference.
-She also recalled how they go against all odds with their relationship.
+She also recalled how they went against the odds with their relationship.

 “He was a good man, I loved him and he loved and respected me.
 The age difference didn’t matter.
 I didn’t care what anybody said.
 Now I have to live without him and it’s very hard.”

 Smith still could not believe how Godwin Sr.’s life ended.
-She reiterated that her partner, who has always been caring to all of his children and grandchildren, does not deserve to be taken away tragically like this.
+She reiterated that her partner, who has always been caring to all of his children and grandchildren, did not deserve to be taken away tragically like this.
 In the end, Angela just wanted Steve Stephens to surrender and take responsibility for his crimes.

 “He was just in the wrong place, wrong time.
 Anywhere he went he would just protect the kids and now this has happened to him.
 To see him holding his bag up as a defense was like seeing a kid in trouble.
 It is heartbreaking.”

 On Tuesday, Steve Stephens was tracked and chased by the police after an employee from McDonald’s recognized him at the drive-thru.
-The suspect, who tried to evade the authorities, lose control of the car and took his own life.
+The suspect, who tried to evade the authorities, lost control of the car and took his own life.

 Robert Godwin Sr.’s funeral service will be held on Saturday at 10:00 a.m.